 Each year, the westernmost state of Gujarat Uttarayan celebrates an important day in the Indian Calendar, when winter transitions into summer.
 Residents spend months preparing grand, colourful and decorative kites.
 It's a sight to behold.

 The festival's been one of the biggest and most important in India since its inception in 1989.
-As such, the state's largest city, Ahmedabad, always celebrates in style, becoming a buzzing epicentre for cultural events in the weeks leading up to the kite display.
+As such, the state's largest city, Ahmedabad, always celebrates in style (particularly on 14 January), becoming a buzzing epicentre for cultural events in the weeks leading up to the kite display.